Tenerife: Climate

 Tenerife is characterized by a generally dry, warm climate.
-The island has 2 main different climatic areas (as by Köppen climate classification) yet it actually has 5 different climatic areas.
+The island has two main different climatic areas, as by Köppen climate classification).

 The main climates are the hot semi-arid/arid climate (Köppen: BSh and BWh) and the subtropical Mediterranean Climate (Köppen: Csb and Csa) inland or at higher altitudes.
 The low altitude/coastal areas of the island have average temperatures of 18–20 C in the winter months and 24–26 C in the summer months.
-There is a high annual total of days of sunshine, and low precipitation in the coastal areas.
-The inland/high altitude areas, such as La Laguna, receive much more precipitation and are generally cloudier, as well as the temperatures have a considerable difference, with an average of 13–14 C in the winter and 20–21 C in the summer.
-The moderate climate of Tenerife is controlled to a great extent by the tradewinds, whose humidity is condensed principally over the north and northeast of the island, creating cloud banks that range between 600 and 1,800 m in height.
+There is a high annual total of days of sunshine and low precipitation in the coastal areas.
+The inland/high altitude areas, such as La Laguna, are wetter, cloudier and cooler, with an average of 13–14 C in the winter and 20–21 C in the summer.
+The moderate climate of Tenerife is controlled to a great extent by the trade winds, whose humidity is condensed principally over the north and northeast of the island, creating cloud banks that range between 600 and 1,800 m in height.
 The cold sea currents of the Canary Islands also have a cooling effect on the coasts and its beaches, while the topography of the landscape plays a role in climatic differences on the island with its many valleys.
 The moderating effect of the marine air makes extreme heat a rare occurrence and frost an impossibility at sea level.
-The lowest recorded temperature in downtown Santa Cruz is 8.1 C, the coldest month on record still had a relatively mild average temperature of 15.8 C. Summer temperatures are highest in August, with an average high of 29 C in Santa Cruz, similar to those of places as far north as Barcelona and Majorca, because of the greater maritime influence.
+The lowest recorded temperature in central Santa Cruz is 8.1 C, the coldest month on record still had a relatively mild average temperature of 15.8 C. Summer temperatures are highest in August, with an average high of 29 C in Santa Cruz, similar to those of places as far north as Barcelona and Majorca, because of the greater maritime influence.
 At a higher elevation in San Cristóbal de La Laguna, the climate transitions to a Mediterranean climate with higher precipitation amounts and lower temperatures year round.
 The climate of Santa Cruz is very typical of the Canaries, albeit only slightly warmer than the climate of Las Palmas.